JFincher42/ShapeLab/README.md

 Getting Started
 ---------------
-Open the `Shapelab` project, open Program.java, and run it.
+Open the ShapeLab project, open Program.java, and run it.

-Verify that a new window is opened, and a teal-colored rectangle with a label that reads "This is a rectangle!"
+Verify that a new window is opened, and a teal-colored rectangle with a label that reads "This is a rectangle!" is displayed.

 Examine the code in the `Program` class.
-You will find a method called `Program.runAllActivities`, which currently calls `Program.introActivity`.
+You will find a method called `Program.runAllActivities()`, which currently calls `Program.introActivity()`.
 As you add new methods to the various shape classes, you will add calls to those methods here.

+Experiment with the `ShapeLabTester.basicTest()` and `ShapeLabTester.gridTest()` methods.
+How would you get them to display?

 Activity 1: Geometric Primitives (10 points + 5 EC)
 --------------------------------
-In this activity, you will draw all the basic shapes, and add constructors to understand how to modify your code to use new object features.
+In this activity, you will draw all the basic shapes, and add new constructors to understand how to modify your code to use new object features.

 1. Modify `Program.introActivity()` so that it creates and displays examples of all the geometric primitives (Point, Line, Rectangle, Ellipse and Triangle).
-Use different colors and labels where available.
-Save screenshots showing each type (it could be one display showing multiple geometric types) to the images folder.
+    * Use different colors and labels where available.
+    * Save screenshots showing each type (it could be one display showing multiple geometric types) to the images folder.
+2. Add a new constructor to at least two (2) primitive types.
+    * The new constructor should remove the need to setting up the shapes field variables.
-2. Add a suitable constructor to at least two (2) primitive types, and modify the code you added in `Program.introActivity()` so that it calls this constructor instead of setting up the field variables after the object is created.
+    * Modify the code you added in `Program.introActivity()` so that it calls this constructor.
-    * Extra Credit: Add new constructors to all five primitive shape types.
+    * Extra Credit: Add new constructors to all five (5) primitive shape types, and modify the code to use them.

 Make sure you submit and push your code to GitHub after completion of this activity.